Jayita11/ANN-Regression-House-Price-Prediction/README.md

 - The model is trained using the RMSprop optimizer and mean squared error loss function.
 - Early stopping and tensor board callbacks are used to improve training.

+The following graphs show the training and validation loss and mean absolute error (MAE) over the epochs:

+#### Training and Validation Loss
+The first graph below shows the training and validation loss over 100 epochs.
+The loss decreases significantly during the initial epochs and then stabilizes, indicating that the model is learning and converging.

   ![3](https://github.com/user-attachments/assets/dbc27b75-eee0-48aa-926b-098bbc5dac6d)

+#### Training and Validation MAE
+The second graph displays the mean absolute error (MAE) for both training and validation sets over the epochs.
+The MAE decreases as the training progresses, showing that the model's predictions are becoming more accurate.

   ![4](https://github.com/user-attachments/assets/63dee67a-c366-4cc9-b898-7da1ba7acbd2)

+#### Actual vs Predicted Prices
+The final graphs compare the actual house prices with the predicted prices for both the training and validation datasets.
+The points should ideally align along the red diagonal line, indicating accurate predictions.

   ![5](https://github.com/user-attachments/assets/39506735-8cdc-4f4c-9d1f-e6e0d771e6c0)